kerynegan/e15/p3/README.md

 + Users are restricted from accessing courses that they did not teach using Auth middleware routes
 + Users can create a proposal to teach a new course.
 + Users can repropose a course that they have taught previously.
-+ Users can delete a proposal.
++ Users can delete their own proposals via link on details page.
-+ Admin (users with the users->role = 'admin') can access all proposals regardless of who created it via a tiny Middleware I wrote (Middleware\AdminAccessKE.php)
++ Admin (users with the users->role = 'admin') can access all proposals regardless of who created it via a tiny Middleware I wrote (Middleware\AdminAccessKE.php).
+Most credit to outside resource I linked below.
 + Admin can view in detailed mode proposals that are not theirs via the same Middleware.
 + The Middleware prevents non-admin (other users are seeded to basic 'instructor' roles) from accessing those pages.